Salomon's ultimate freeride ski, the QST Blank

 This 112mm waist width is what Salomon considers to be the optimal spec for a freeride ski.
 There are two key points about this ski

 The first is the shape.
-In the QST series, only the BLNAK and PARK have a twin rocker design, with the tip and tail curved upward.
-By moving the wide points of the tip and tail closer to the center, pivoting movements are easier, allowing for more agile ski control.
-Looking at the figures, the turning radius is 15m for a 178cm skier, and the ease of handling is immediately apparent.
+In the "QST" series, only the BLNAK and PARK are twin rocker types with upward-curving tips and tails.
+By shifting the wide points of the tips and tails towards the center, pivot-like movements are easier, allowing for more agile skiing.
+The turning radius of 15m for a 178cm ski is immediately apparent from the numbers.

-Additionally, cork is placed on the tip and tail, reducing weight while also providing vibration absorption.
-This is another factor in the ease of pivoting movements.
+In addition, cork is placed on the tips and tails to reduce weight while also providing vibration absorption.
+This also contributes to the ease of pivot-like movements.

 The cork visible at the top.
 The "Cork Damplifier" provides a well-balanced swing weight